Warda-Syeda/matlabMRICourse/part_six_beyond_matlab.md

 !!!
 Add Code here !!!

-Certain functions such as 'view', 'camlight' and axis can be used to visually improve the displayed surface.
+Certain functions such as 'view', 'camlight' and 'axis' can be used to visually improve the displayed surface.

 !!!
 Add Code here !!!